 Paula Vail’s Award-Winning Best Seller "Why Am I So Happy" Lights Up Times Square

-LOS ANGELES, CA, UNITED STATES, May 21, 2024 /EINPresswire.com/ -- Paula Vail, a celebrated author, entrepreneur, and Reiki Master, graces the exclusive space of EarthCam’s billboard in Times Square for her book “Why Am I So Happy.”
-EarthCam, the global leader in webcam content, technology, and services, presents this unique feature, a testament to Vail’s exceptional journey as an author and Reiki expert.
+LOS ANGELES, UNITED STATES, May 23, 2024 /EINPresswire.com/ -- Paula Vail, a celebrated author, entrepreneur, and Reiki Master, graces the exclusive space in Times Square for her book “Why Am I So Happy.”
 Vail’s book debuted on Times Square on April 19, 2024, at 6:45 PM EST.

 "I am thrilled and deeply honored to see 'Why Am I So Happy' lighting up Times Square.
 It's a dream come true and a testament to the joy and positivity the book aims to spread,” exclaims Vail.